 Non Vegetarian

 It is super easy to make the Jeera rice vegan.
-Simply substitute neutral vegetable oil or coconut oil for the ghee
+Substitute neutral vegetable oil or coconut oil for the ghee

-I like Kohinoor brand, Extra long grain variety rice.
-When buying white basmati rice, makes sure its aged as well as aromatic
+I like Kohinoor and Laxmi Brand Extra long-grain rice.
+When buying white basmati rice, make sure it is aged as well as aromatic

 Depending on the age and brand of the rice it may need less water.
-Also each one of us may have a different preference to how well cooked we like out rice to be.
+Each one of us may have a different preference for how well-cooked we like our rice to be.
 For dryer rice, reduce the water ratio and remember to read through all of my tips

 Recipe